Looking Ahead to 2026: The Red River Rivalry's Next Chapter in the SEC

 - Location: Cotton Bowl Stadium, Dallas, Texas

-- Meeting Number: 122nd in the rivalry’s history
+- Meeting Number: 122nd by the 2025 official meeting count

 - State Fair Dates: September 25 - October 18, 2026